 The Certificate Program is comprised of 54 Category 1 Continuing Education hours (CEs).
 This also includes three credit hours in Ethics, which can be used to meet the mandatory requirement for Ethics trainings.
 In addition to the 54 hours of content participants will also have the opportunity to engage in live, scheduled Q & A forums with Lisa to process questions that arise in class.

-CE credit is granted to all mental health professionals in Washington D.C., Virginia, West Virginia, Georgia, Indiana, and Massachusetts.
+CE credit is granted to all mental health professionals in Washington D.C., Virginia, West Virginia, Georgia, Indiana, Massachusetts, and Texas.
 CE credit for mental health professionals in all other states has been submitted by The Psychotherapy Networker and will be made available as soon as possible.

 Participants must have an MSW, or a comparable clinical degree, or currently be enrolled in graduate school, pursuing a clinical degree.
 The program is also open to professionals who interface with traumatized clients, including: victim advocates, clergy, and police officers.

 In order to receive the Certificate in Advanced Trauma Treatment, participants are required to attend all nine classes on the indicated training dates and pass an open book, untimed, multiple choice exam that is administered online.
 If emergent life circumstances preclude your attendance at a class, you can make it up during the following semester.